embedding unity in react native

 #endif

 The HostManager singleton coordinates all host application interaction.
-On startup, it immediately requests preferences from React Native to get authentication tokens and project configuration.
-Then it waits for model data before beginning the import.
+On startup, it requests preferences from React Native to get auth tokens and project configuration, then waits for model data.

 public class HostManager : Singleton<HostManager>